#show option;;

 Map Over an Option

-Using pattern matching, it is possible to define functions, allowing to work with option values.
-Here is map of type ('a -> 'b) -> 'a option -> 'b option.
-It allows to apply a function to the wrapped value inside an option, if present:
+Using pattern matching, it is possible to define functions, allowing us to work with option values.
+For example, lets define a custom map function of type ('a -> 'b) -> 'a option -> 'b option that allows us to apply a function to the wrapped value inside an option (if present):

 let map f = function